giornogoldenwind/foss-donations/README.md

 ## Not fundable
 These projects can't be funded with traditional direct donations.

+# Alpine Linux

+Alpine Linux is a "darn small" Linux distribution, even more so on a technical level than the default Arch Linux install.
+The only shortcomings of Alpine is that there aren't a lot of packages to choose from and there's nothing analogous to the AUR for Pacman distributions closer to Arch Linux than Parabola or Hyperbola.
+Alpine is used to run Docker images - if that is a tool you frequently use.

+* Alpine Linux has corporate [sponsors](https://www.alpinelinux.org/sponsors/)
+* Alpine Linux has list of actions one can do to [support](https://wiki.alpinelinux.org/wiki/Alpine_Linux:Contribute) the project
+* Alpine Linux has a page (likely incomplete) of main [developers](https://wiki.alpinelinux.org/wiki/Alpine_Linux:Developers) you may directly donate funds to

 ### [Betrusted](https://betrusted.io/)
 * Contributing code back to Betrusted on [GitHub](https://github.com/betrusted-io) and debugging both [Precursor](https://www.crowdsupply.com/sutajio-kosagi/precursor)